FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Schema location

-The XML schema is available via the web at the URL http://fixprotocol.io/2023/orchestra/repository/, which is consistent with its XML namespace.
+The XML schema is available via the web at the URL https://fixprotocol.io/2023/orchestra/repository/, which is consistent with its XML namespace.

 ### Root element

-The root element an Orchestra repository XML file is `<repository>`.
+The root element of an Orchestra repository XML file is `<repository>`.
 An Orchestra repository file contains all the message structures and workflow elements pertaining to a single protocol version.
 If an organization supports multiple versions of a protocol, it should supply an Orchestra file